 Purchase order and invoice processing are basic functions every organization performs as part of its day-to-day operations.
 Employees in the finance department handle POs, get them signed, send them out to vendors and process related invoices on a routine basis.

 These processes can often have complex business requirements:

 Today, business takes place online and on mobile all around the globe, 24/7.
-Automating everyday business processes and workflows has become hugely important in 2018 as many companies realize that manual processes may not cut it in a world where they must act with unprecedented speed to meet customer needs, improve and innovate continuously to compete and analyze critical information.
+Business process automation (BPA) has become hugely important in 2018 as many companies realize that manual processes may not cut it in a world where they must act with unprecedented speed to meet customer needs, improve and innovate continuously to compete and analyze critical information.

 Over the last 20 years, manufacturers had to learn to compete at the “Walmart price”.
 Service providers were largely unaffected.
 After all, you couldn’t manufacture a cab ride or a hotel room in China.
 How things have changed.
 No matter what you do, technology and automation are creeping into every area of your business and there are dozens of startups with the brains and funding to compete.
 Continue reading “Amazon price!
 Google Speed!
 Five things to help you compete.”→

 In a previous article we talked about how senior finance executives at companies are optimistic about the U.S. economy (56%) and about their own company’s performance (69%).
 But, they’re concerned about inefficiencies and willing to invest in technology to improve performance.

 The fact is that even routine, day-to-day processes such as vendor invoices, purchase orders, and expense reports take an exorbitant amount of time if done manually.
 Employees and managers are waiting longer than necessary for reimbursement claims to go through, or to order a key piece of equipment.
 There’s also a much higher rate of inaccuracy in the manual process.

 Check out this new infographic on the value/benefits of automating your day-to-day accounting workflows.